AU-VisualizationOfGameTheoryPrinciples/RPSGameVisualization/README.md

 # RPSGameVisualization

 This is a Visualization of the Rock, Paper, Scissors Game showing its connections to Game Theory.
+It was made by M-Gentes in cooperation with Professor Dr. Oscar Lin.

 ## Learning Objectives of the Rock, Paper, Scissors Game
 - explain the concept of [zero-sum games](https://en.wikipedia.org/wiki/Zero-sum_game)